 His industrial involvement has included service on the Boards of General Motors, Hewlett-Packard, Agilent Technologies, Hughes Electronics, Raytheon, as well as smaller, not-yet-public companies.
-He is a member of the W. M. Keck Foundation Board of Directors, and the Kavli Foundation Board of Directors and a Senior member of the Caltech Board of Trustees.
+He is a member of the W. M. Keck Foundation Board of Directors, the Kavli Foundation Board of Directors and a Senior member of the Caltech Board of Trustees.
 He has been a NSF Senior Postdoctoral Fellow at the University of Tuebingen in Germany and a Guggenheim Fellow at Osaka and Waseda Universities in Japan as well as Cambridge University in England.
 He has served on review committees for RIKEN in Japan and for the Australian National University.
 He is a Fellow of the Institute of Electrical and Electronics Engineers, the American Association for the Advancement of Science, the American Academy of Arts and Sciences, and a Foreign Member of The Royal Academy of Engineering (Great Britain).

 His main areas of interest and expertise have been in the research and development of scanning electron microscopes, electron beams as applied to semiconductor analysis and fabrication, and basic science and engineering relating to these subjects.
 While a doctoral student at Cambridge University he invented the detector still in use in scanning electron microscopes.
 In 1984, the Institute of Electrical and Electronics Engineers (IEEE) honored him with its Centennial Medal.
 In 1989 he received the Benjamin Garver Lamme Award from the American Society for Engineering Education.
 The University of California at Berkeley awarded him the Clark Kerr Award recognizing his contributions to the advancement of higher education in May of 1992 and the Founder’s Award in April of 1995 from the Energy and Resources Group at Berkeley.
 In 2002, the IEEE awarded him its Founder’s Medal and he was honored with the Okawa Prize.